-For many people, the word hero makes them think of caped crusaders or Hollywood characters who have muscular physiques, square jaw lines and who spend their days rescuing women from burning buildings or sinking ships.
+For many people, the word hero makes them think of caped crusaders or Hollywood characters with a muscular physique, square jaw line and who spend their days rescuing women from burning buildings or sinking ships.
 Yet, is that a modern day hero?
-Are modern day heroes only found in the movies?
-In the dictionary, a hero is defined as "a man who is admired for his courage or for outstanding achievements."
-So, what does that mean in the real world and not in the Hollywood world of fantasy and entertainment?
-What does it mean to be courageous in today’s world and what makes an achievement outstanding to the point of being ‘heroic’?
+Are modern day heroes only found in the movies and is all about saving a woman or saving the world?

 His remarkably cool head and quick thinking under extreme pressure not only led to him being able to ditch his plane successfully without the loss of any lives, he was also able to ditch it in the best location he could to maximize the potential for rescue from the freezing water.
 He later authored a book about the experience titled The Highest Duty: My Search For What Really Matters, which sold and has continue to sell very well.
 He turned the simple occurrence of a plane crash (there are about 120 plane crashes a year worldwide) into history that people want to know about and be associated with.